 We denote by $R'$ the subset

-From now on let $g: Y \to X$ be a closed local embedding.
+From now on let $g: Y \to X$ be a proper local embedding.
 Then $S_{ij}$ are closed subschemes of $R$.
 In general $S_{22}\setminus S_{11}$ might not be closed, but it is so in the case when $g$ is \'etale on its image, for dimension reasons.
-As $U$ is an \'etale cover of $X$, then the diagonal $e: U\to U\times_XU$ is an open embedding, and thus, under the above condition on $g$, the subscheme $R'$ of $R$ is open.
+As $U$ is an \'etale atlas of $X$, then the diagonal $e: U\to U\times_XU$ is an open embedding, and thus, under the above condition on $g$, the subscheme $R'$ of $R$ is open.

-\end{notation} \begin{proposition} Let $g: Y \to X$ be a closed local embedding, \'etale on its image.
-The restrictions $s_1, s_2: R' \to U$ of the two projection morphisms $R\to U$, together with $e$, and with the restriction of $m$ to $R'\times_U R'$ and of $i$ to $R'$ form the grupoid presentation of a Deligne-Mumford stack $X'$. \end{proposition}
+\end{notation} \begin{proposition} Let $g: Y \to X$ be a proper morphism, \'etale on its image.
+The restrictions $s_1, s_2: R' \to U$ of the two projection morphisms $R\to U$, together with $e$, and with the restriction of $m$ to $R'\times_U R'$ and of $i$ to $R'$ form the groupoid presentation of a Deligne-Mumford stack $X_Y$. \end{proposition}

 \begin{proof}